Because of the Lord’s great love we are not consumed, for his compassions never fail. They are new every morning; great is your faithfulness.

 By God’s grace we will continue to love with humble hearts and be enriched through the experiences we have been through.

 Marriage is a covenant; a wholehearted promise before God to love our spouse till death separates.
-Loving like jesus isn’t based on feelings but on a solid unwavering promise to do the other good no matter what our feelings may be telling us.
+Loving like Jesus isn’t based on feelings but on a solid unwavering promise to do the other good no matter what our feelings may be telling us.

 Sometimes reconciliation is not possible as a partner continues in a groove of sin or decides to leave, but my situation has been smothered by God’s kindness and grace, and I know how fortunate I am….
 A contrite repentant heart has been the key for my marriage to thrive, and I am so thankful for God’s amazing kindness to me in this.
 My husband could have left me.
-He could have made light of his sin and shifted the blame on many things but he didn’t.
+He could have made light of his sin and shifted the blame onto many things but he didn’t.
 His attitude has given me hope as I see a glorious future with a man I am determined to love.

 This is what John Piper says about marriage :